kchun014/rshell/README.md

 -flag extensions

--highly optimized exit commands

 -now including git commands!

--Custom end command (Done)
+-Custom end command ("done")

+-Now has "test" and "[]" functionality, in order to test whether a filepath exists.

+-Now works with logical precedence (using parentheses)

 ## Tests
 Tested various combinations of commands, logical operators, end statements, and exit calls.